Menu

 The mineral was used most often for insulation purposes, but can also be found in:

-These construction materials could be found in barracks, mess halls, weapon storage areas, plane construction and vehicle construction.
+These construction materials could be found in barracks, mess halls and weapon storage areas.

-U.S. Army Reserve Centers (ARCs), off-site locations utilized to train part-time military personnel, also used asbestos materials in their construction.
+U.S. Army Reserve Centers (ARCs), off-site locations used to train part-time military personnel, also used asbestos materials in their construction.

 According to the U.S. Environmental Protection Agency (EPA), 20 Army Reserve Centers across the country still had asbestos-containing materials on-site in 2005.